Podcasts

 - This Is Revolution

-- TIR has three episode "types": the main show features Jason Myles interviewing guests on their various works.
-I sometimes skip the intro on these just to get to the interviews.
-I try to avoid the Champagne Room (post-show) and Philosophy for the People episodes (I already listen to Ben Burgis on his own show).
+- TIR has three episode "types": the main show features Jason Myles interviewing guests on a variety of contemporary issues, such as love/dating, identity politics, and sometimes just making fun of the culture wars.
+I'm not into the other stuff on the podcast, like the Champagne Room (post-show banter) and the philosophy episodes (I already listen to Ben Burgis on his own show).

 - Give Them An Argument